by Melinda Pillsbury-Foster

 As long as such settlements are few and remain outside the view of the courts, the banks are safe.
 But the moment juries hear the facts, and see the reality, the banks are toast, and they know it.

-And here, Lincoln said, is the leverage point from which change can be enacted.
+And here, X said, is the leverage point from which change can be enacted.
 More cases must be litigated using the facts so cases won in the light of day can become case law and precedent.
 The war can be won, but will be costly.
-This challange requires, along with several lines of attack, the means for funding litigation.
+This challenge requires, along with several lines of attack, the means for funding litigation.

 One possible solution is to solicit private direct investment in litigation for individual cases in exchange for a share of the awards by the jury.
 Another is to design an “anti-derivative derivative” plan which bundles and pools both investments and potential awards, allowing Americans at all income levels to invest in the effort.